FAB619/ENIM_Face_Shield_Injection_Molding.github.io/index.md

 FAB619 is only the documentation author.
 The project belongs to ENIM - École nationale d'ingénieurs de Monastir.

+**The purpose of this documentation is to collect all the Tunisian projects and innovations to fight the COVID19 in one place.**

+**Stay Safe!**

 <hr />

 <img src="/ENIM_Face_Shield_Injection_Molding/assets/Media/14.jpg">